Safety Representative Training Course

 Safety Committee Members

-Those who represent their department or division on the workplace safety committee and want to strengthen their knowledge.
+Members of the workplace safety committee who want to build their knowledge.

 Existing Safety Representatives

-Current Safety Representatives requiring refresher training to maintain competence, particularly after changes to work practices or safety systems.
+Current Safety Representatives who need refresher training, especially after changes to work practices or safety systems.

 Topics Covered